bell-bot/MonoAlg3D_C-2023/README.md

+This version of MonoAlg3D contains extra functions necessary to reproduce the results in Riebel et al., Scientific Reports, 2024.

 # MonoAlg3D ![build](https://github.com/rsachetto/MonoAlg3D_C/actions/workflows/build.yml/badge.svg)

 The MonoAlg3D is a program for solving the 3D monodomain equation by applying the Finite Volume Method.